Rhetos/Jobs/Readme.md

-# Rhetos.Jobs
+# Rhetos.Jobs.Hangfire

-Rhetos.Jobs is a DSL package (a plugin module) for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
+Rhetos.Jobs.Hangfire is a DSL package (a plugin module) for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It provides an implementation of asynchronous Action execution.

 Contents: